arafato/alicloud-core-concepts-book/manuscript/crossborder_integration.md

 - Asia Pacific
 - Australia

+Especially for connections to Mainland China we usually see latencies of nor more than 150ms and almost zeor packet loss.

-CEN can also be used for intra-region peering where no bandwidth package is needed and hence is for free as traffic is not charged separately.
+CEN can also be used for intra-region (i.e. VPCs are all in the same cloud region) peering where no bandwidth package is needed and hence is for free as traffic is not charged separately.

 An interesting feature of CEN bandwidth packages are that they can be scaled up and down dynamically anytime to account for changing bandwidth requirements.
 This can also be automated based on time or different network metrics such as the average usage of bandwidth over a certain timespan.
 Please refer to the open-source CEN-Scaler at https://github.com/arafato/CEN-Scaler which enables to automatically scale Cloud Enterprise Network (CEN) bandwidth packages based on different metrics and timing events.
 It ships together with Alibaba Cloud Function code and Terraform templates that set up all neccessary configurations and services to get you going fast.